Gosha04/PantherHacks_2025/README.md

 # PantherHacks

-## **Fork Note
+## **Fork Note**
-  While this project was forked from our Hackathon repository due to a security issue, credit goes to all 4 members listed in Contributors.
+  While this project was moved from our Hackathon repository due to a security issue, credit goes to all 4 members listed in Contributors.
+The original repository, if made public can be found at https://github.com/divinewton/PantherHacks

 ## **Flight Conscious**
   Flight Conscious is a sustainable aviation web application that calculates the carbon emissions of your flights and recommends more enviromentally friendly flight alternatives.